Our Mission

 Do you want to help out?
 Here is what we currently need most:

-• Books!
+- Books!
 If you have “good or better” condition books to donate, we can take them for redistribution.
-We are particularly looking for high-school age-level books
+We are particularly looking for high-school age-level books, or full-estate collections

 Join us on the Journey